15 November 2018

 Depending on your local council’s disabled facilities grant legislation, funding is only paid, whether directly to the contractor (tender) or to yourself (preferred scheme) when the council has inspected and is happy with the work that has been carried out.

-Disabled facilities grant legislation states to qualify you must own the property or be a tenant where the adaptations will be carried out.
-You must also live in the property for the minimum of grant period which is five years.
+Disabled Facilities Grant legislation states to qualify you must own the property or be a tenant where the adaptations will be carried out.
+Whether a tenant or homeowner, you must also live or plan to live in the property for five years.

-If you are a tenant, you must gain written permission from your landlord before applying to make any adaptations to the home.
+If you are a tenant, you must gain written permission from your landlord before applying to make any adaptations to the home, or your landlord may apply on your behalf.

-If you are a landlord and wish to adapt your home for a tenant, work must be reasonable and be possible to be carried out.
-Adaptations must be necessary and appropriate to meet your disabled tenant’s needs.
+If you are a landlord and wish to adapt your home for a tenant, work must be reasonable and practical to be carried out.
+This will be determined by social services.
+Adaptations must also be necessary and appropriate (determined by the housing department) to meet your disabled tenant’s needs.

 It’s important to note that disabled facilities grant legislation varies between each council.